Browse Services A-Z

 • TeamDynamix (TDX) is a web-based service management platform that provides general ticketing, approval workflows, tracking of customer requests and knowledge base articles.

-• TeamDynamix (TDx) Project Portfolio Management (PPM) is a shared project management tool.
+• TeamDynamix (TDX) Project Portfolio Management (PPM) is a shared project management tool.

 • The ITS Tech Repair Service provides low-cost assistance to U-M individuals and departments at two full-service locations.